thruston/tex-tristram/README.md

 originals, and the text includes all the dashes, asterisks, blanks, and catch-words.

 The spelling and punctuation is all Sterne's (as far as human proof-reading can be sure), but the medial long-s characters are replaced with modern ones.
 The font used is Linux Libertine, with historical swash ligatures for ct and st.
+The same font is used for the occasional Greek quotations so the characters are slightly more contemporary than Sterne's printers used; I have not attempted to correct any of the (appallingly bad) grammar nor the slightly random accents and breathing marks, nor the occasional terminal sigma in the middle of a word, etc, but I have rendered the archaic letter forms used for "γ", "τ", "π","ου" etc into modern equivalents.

-The text is derived from the Project Gutenberg source for Sterne's work, carefully corrected by hand using scanned copies of the real first edition volumes that are available through Google Books, and listed (as of June 2023) at [Laurence Sterne in Cyberspace](https://www1.gifu-u.ac.jp/~masaru/Sterne_on_the_Net.html).
+The text is derived from the Project Gutenberg source for Sterne's work, extensively corrected by hand using scanned copies of the real first edition volumes that are available through Google Books, and listed (as of June 2023) at [Laurence Sterne in Cyberspace](https://www1.gifu-u.ac.jp/~masaru/Sterne_on_the_Net.html).